qpsolvers/qpsolvers/doc/unsupported-solvers.rst

 Unsupported solvers
 *******************

-Unsupported solvers will be made available if they are detected on your system, but their performance is not guaranteed as they are not part of `continuous integration <https://github.com/qpsolvers/qpsolvers/actions>`__ (typically because they are not available on PyPI or conda-forge).
+Unsupported solvers will be made available if they are detected on your system, but their compatibility is not guaranteed as they are not part of `continuous integration <https://github.com/qpsolvers/qpsolvers/actions>`__ (for instance because they cannot be executed by CI runners, or are not distributed on PyPI or conda-forge).

 HPIPM
 =====